-Where is the balance, my stout-hearted friends, Wherein weighs light and darkness.
-Where hangs the ponderous great decisions, And who will decide, And how?
+Where is the balance, my stout-hearted friends, Wherein weighs darkness and light?
+Where hang the ponderous decisions of life?
+And who will decide, And how?

 Where is the truth our teachers said would win, When war and lies are banned?
-How long will we wait Till the leaders get it straight, And joy rings all over our land?
+How long must we wait Till our leaders get it straight, And joy rings all over our land?

-Where is the balance?
-Who holds the string?
-What are we learning from them?
-Are they wise?
-Are they true?
-Are they really for you?
-Or is love by their law now condemned?
+Where is the balance?Who holds the string?What are we learning from them?Are they wise?
+Are they true?Are they really for you?Or is love by their law now condemned?

-When will we see Justice for me And for you and for you and for we?
-When will the balance be clearly revealed, And the lies sent to hell And our families healed From this death of your leaders' big deals?
+When will we see Justice for me And for you and for them and for we?
+When will the balance be clearly revealed, And the lies sent to hell And our families healed From this death of our leaders' big deals?

-When will you demand What can only be yours When you stand up and fight For the things that are right And demand that the balance be free?
+When will we demand What can only be ours When we stand up and fight For the things that are right And demand that the balance be free?